GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In programming the hard part isn’t solving problems, but deciding what problems to solve.
+> ### It's not so important what you work on, so long as you're not wasting your time.
 >
 > ~ *Paul Graham (programmer)*